Alakul/ToDoList/README.md

 List of features:
 * Showing list of tasks
 * Adding, editing and deleting records from list of tasks
-* Deleting all rows from list
+* Deleting all rows in list
 * Sorting the tasks
 * Exporting and importing text files